-The Bove Plaintiff was the Director of Clinical Studies at AkPharma.12 In 2007, AkPharma's Chief Executive Officer (CEO) suggested that the Plaintiff and other employees use a nasal spray that the CEO developed and used to treat his own asthma.13 Although Plaintiff was aware that the nasal spray did not have FDA approval, he voluntarily used it from 2007 to 2010.14
+The Bove Plaintiff was the Director of Clinical Studies at AkPharma.12 In 2007, AkPharma's Chief Executive Officer (CEO) suggested that Plaintiff and other employees use a nasal spray that the CEO developed and used to treat his own asthma.13 Although Plaintiff was aware that the nasal spray did not have FDA approval, he voluntarily used it from 2007 to 2010.14

-During that time, he documented the effects of the product and provided his observations to the CEO.15 When the FDA issued a "full clinical hold letter," Plaintiff discontinued his use of the nasal spray.16 In 2011, Plaintiff was terminated from AkPharma due to a workforce reduction.17 Two years later, he was diagnosed with permanent endocrine failure and a tumor in his colon, both of which he attributed to the nasal spray.18
+During that time, he documented the effects of the product and provided his observations to the CEO.
+15 When the FDA issued a "full clinical hold letter," Plaintiff discontinued his use of the nasal spray.
+16 In 2011, Plaintiff was terminated from AkPharma due to a workforce reduction.
+17 Two years later, he was diagnosed with permanent endocrine failure and a tumor in his colon, both of which he attributed to the nasal spray.
+18

-Plaintiff sued his employer for fraudulent concealment, battery, and prima facie tort based on injuries he alleged were caused by the nasal spray.19 He also filed a workers' compensation claim for his injuries.20 Following an evidentiary hearing in the lawsuit, the trial court granted Defendant AkPharma's motion for summary judgment, finding that the Plaintiff "did not vault the exclusivity provision of the WCA," and Plaintiff appealed.21
+Plaintiff filed a workers' compensation claim for his injuries.
+19 He also sued his employer for fraudulent concealment, battery, and prima facie tort based on injuries he alleged were caused by the nasal spray.
+20 Following an evidentiary hearing in the lawsuit, the trial court granted Defendant AkPharma's motion for summary judgment, finding that Plaintiff "did not vault the exclusivity provision of the WCA," and Plaintiff appealed.
+21